arkani20/AdobeSignConnector/README.md

 ## Usage

-After [preparation](#preparation), [installation](#installation) and [configuration](#configuration) you can now use the ```DELETE```, ```GET```, ```POST_FILE```, ```POST_JSON``` and ```PUT``` Microflows of the Adobe Sign Connector Module by passing the required parameters to it.
+After [preparation](#preparation), [installation](#installation) and [configuration](#configuration) you can now use the ```DELETE```, ```GET```, ```POST_FILE```, ```POST_JSON``` and ```PUT``` microflows of the Adobe Sign Connector module by passing the required parameters to it.
 The provided API request functions expect (exported) JSON strings and return HttpResponse objects that still have to be imported in order to save them in objects.
 When using this module **without** any extensions, you are expected to make yourself familiar with the Adobe Sign API in order to pass the correct parameters and handle the responses correctly.
 Particularly, what you will have to do is to create the domain model objects as well as the import and export mappings that refer to the resources you want to use.
 That additional effort is the drawback of the genericity of this module.

-I am currently working on another Module that builds up on the Adobe Sign Connector and provides the most popular API calls in a much more convenient way.
-That module does of course then lack the genericity of this one.
-A beta version of this module is accessible through its [Github repository](https://github.com/arkani20/AdobeSignCommons)
+However, if that is too much effort for you and you don't need the genericity anyway, I've got you: I also built the [Adobe Sign Commons module](https://github.com/arkani20/AdobeSignCommons) which is an extension to his module and provides a much more convenient way to use some operations of the Adobe Sign API by providing some Import and Export Mappings as well as the respective Microflows.
+Note that the Adobe Sign Commons module lacks the genericity of this one but is probably the way to go if you only need some basic operations of the API.
+And still, if you need a less common operation that is not (yet) implemented by the Adobe Sign Commons module you can of course always fall back to the microflows of this module (which is a dependency of the Adobe Sign Commons module anyway).

 ## How to find out your access points